stellarshenson/jupyterlab_refresh_view_extension/README.md

 ## Features

+The extension provides intelligent content refresh while preserving your exact position in the document.
+For notebooks, it tracks both the visible cell and viewport offset, restoring your view even when JupyterLab's windowed rendering progressively loads cells.
+For markdown and text files, it maintains precise scroll coordinates.

+- **Hybrid Position Tracking** - Notebooks use cell-based anchoring with scroll fallback, ensuring position preservation regardless of content loading order
+- **Intelligent Stabilization** - Monitors content loading and adaptively restores position as cells render, stabilizing within 300ms typically
-- **Context Menu Integration** - Right-click on markdown files, notebooks, or text editors to access the refresh command
+- **Context Menu Integration** - Right-click access for markdown files, notebooks, and text editors
-- **Scroll Position Preservation** - Automatically maintains your current scroll position after refreshing content
-- **Command Palette Access** - Available via command palette under "File Operations" category
+- **Command Palette Access** - Available under "File Operations" category
-- **Smart Enable/Disable** - Only enabled when a document with context is active
+- **Smart Enable/Disable** - Only active when a document with reloadable context is open

 ## Use Cases